 The insect collections of the Finnish Museum of Natural History are among the largest in Europe.
 Their history spans two centuries.
 They currently contain an estimated 45 000 type-specimens, and undoubtedly a considerable number of so far undescribed exotic species.

 The invertebrate collection covers the majority of animal diversity, i.e., all animal groups excluding insects and vertebrates.
 The collection currently comprises some 400 000 labeled samples.
 Most of those are stored in ethanol.
 The focus is on the Finnish fauna.
 Best represented are spiders, mites, molluscs, oligochaetes and turbellarians.
-Approximately one third of the material is so far electronically catalogued.
+Approximately half of the material is so far electronically catalogued.

 The Zoology Unit coordinates a variety of national bird monitoring schemes which (i) collect background data on distribution and abundance of birds and their habitat requirements, (ii) monitor changes in distribution and abundance of birds and bird assemblages, (iii) measure the speed and direction of these changes with particular attention to declining species, and (iv) investigate long-term effects of changes in the environment.
 Thousands of volunteers participate in bird monitoring activities each year.
 The key monitoring methods include e.g. line and point censuses, winter bird censuses, waterbird censuses, a nest record card study and monitoring of birds of prey.
 In addition, the Zoology Unit also hosts the Finnis Bird Ringing Centre.

 Each year, the Zoology Unit and Societas Scientiarum Fennica (Suomen tiedeseura) collect phenology observations of the Finnish fauna and flora.
 Approximately 100 volunteers report for instance on when the frogs start to spawn, when the hedgehogs wake up in spring and when the Bohemian waxwings arrive from north to south in the autumn.